Best Android phones under $100 in 2025

 'Beyond Dreams' slogan at the back may not be to everyone's liking

-It may not be the flashiest thing out there, but UMIDIGI's Power 5 offers just about everything you could possibly want in a sub-$100 Android smartphone, while also packing a few extras.
+It may not be the flashiest thing out there, but UMIDIGI's Power 5 offers just about everything you could possibly want in a sub-$100 Android smartphone, while also having a few nice extras.

-There are many junk Android phones that you can buy in this $100 price range, but there are also many great ones, as proven in this article.
-Overall, the NUU A23 Plus stands out as the best cheap Android phone that we've managed to find under the $100 threshold.
+There are many junk Android phones that you can buy in this $100 price range, but there are also many great ones, as seen above.
+Overall, the NUU N10 stands out as the best cheap Android phone that we've managed to find under the $100 price point.
 When it comes to buying cheap phones, you want to get as many features as possible.
-The NUU A23 Plus gives you bang for your buck at around $80 for a clean Android 13 experience.
+Even then, the NUU N10 gives you bang for your buck, complete with a clean Android 14 experience and Gemini AI support.

-For Verizon support in the U.S. however, the TCL 30 Z is the top pick.
-It costs $100 and comes with a variety of decent features including a great screen, plenty of storage, decent performance, expandable storage, and face unlock.
-The one caveat here is the dated micro-USB port, but that's one sacrifice you'll have to make for Verizon support in this budget.
+For Verizon support in the U.S. however, the TCL 30 Z remains our top pick.
+It costs way less than $100 and comes with a number of decent features including a great screen, plenty of storage, decent performance, expandable storage, and face unlock.
+The one caveat here is the dated micro-USB port, but it's probably not a big deal at this price point.
 We also suggest the UMIDIGI Power 5, which offers decent specs, a big battery, and even a contactless Infrared thermometer, all for less than $100.

-If none of these phones tickle your fancy and you're willing to stretch your budget a little, we've also gathered the best Android phones under $200 for you to choose from.
+If none of these phones tickle your fancy and you're willing to stretch your budget a little, we've also gathered the best Android phones under $200 that you can take a look at.

 Patrick Farmer